Toledo vs. Ohio NCAA Football Odds, Plays and Insights | November 16, 2021

 Ohio Stats and Trends

-- So far this season, the Bobcats have been installed as underdogs by a 6-point margin or more five times and are 3-2 ATS in those matchups.
+- This year, the Bobcats have two against the spread wins in four games as an underdog of 6.5 points or more.

-- Ohio's games this season have gone over the total in three out of 10 opportunities (30%).
+- Ohio's games this year have gone over the total in three out of 10 opportunities (30%).

 - Ohio is 5-2 against the spread and 3-4 overall in games when it scores more than 21.5 points.

-- When Ohio amasses more than 329.8 yards, the team is 5-3 against the spread and 3-5 overall.
+- Ohio is 5-3 against the spread and 3-5 overall when the team amasses over 329.8 yards.

-- This year the Bobcats have 12 turnovers, four fewer than the Rockets have takeaways (16).
+- The Bobcats have turned the ball over 12 times, four fewer times than the Rockets have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.